Public Summary of Progress

 The CSUN-UCLA Bridges to Stem Cell Research Training Program provides a practical laboratory training experience in stem cell biology with integrated educational seminars and mentored guidance for highly qualified and culturally diverse senior undergraduate and Master’s level students.
 UCLA, our internship-host institution, provides mentors who are world-leaders in stem cell research.
 The variety of available hands-on training environments include embryonic, induced pluripotent, and adult stem cell biology, spanning the basic to translational investigative spectrum.
 Our partnership has achieved the major Bridges Program objectives including: 1) training laboratory personnel in current stem cell research techniques, policies, and ethics, and 2) facilitating the entry of an ethnically and culturally diverse student population into the emerging world of stem cell biology and regenerative medicine.

 Our program has been extremely successful in post-internship stem cell related activities for our trainees.
-Seven trainees have gone on to PhD programs, 10 in Medical Schools, 2 in Dental schools, 25 in academic and industry jobs relating to stem cell research, and 13 completing their degrees.
-Sixteen of our students are NIH underrepresented minorities and another twenty six are culturally diverse students.
+Six trainees have gone on to PhD programs, 7 in Medical Schools, 22 in academic and industry jobs relating to stem cell research, and 13 completing their degrees.
+Twelve of our students are NIH underrepresented minorities and another twenty two are culturally diverse students.